johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 -	**The New Testament reveals the Messiah, Jesus**

- 	As the Passover *Lamb of God*; as *apostle* and *high priest* and as *the sole expression of the glory (Shekinah) of God...the perfect imprint and very image of God's nature[^cf3]*---in every way, Jesus, the Messiah, reflects the reality that God the Father (YHVH) is a missional god.
+ 	As the Passover *Lamb of God*; as *apostle* and *high priest* and as *the sole expression of the glory (Shekinah) of God...the perfect imprint and very image of God's nature[^cf3]*---in every way, Jesus, the Messiah, reflects the reality that God the Father is a missional god.

 -	**The New Testament reveals the Holy Spirit**